17 April 2023 • 13 min read

 Smart crypto investing is largely a waiting game.
-The bearish conditions the crypto market experienced during the first quarter of 2022 is nothing compared to the bloodbath investors weathered in 2018.
+The bearish conditions that the crypto market continues to experience is nothing compared to the bloodbath investors weathered in 2018.
 It may even be a boon for newbies looking for new investment options and veterans who want to add to their existing portfolio.

 Whichever undervalued coin(s) you choose, always do your own research and never risk more than you can afford to lose!